Syntax tree queries using Tree-sitter#

 Tree-sitter in Knut#

-However, this already allows for some very easy & powerful analysis and modification of C++ source files.
+While this doesn't give access to all of the details exposed by Tree-sitter, this already allows for some very easy & powerful analysis and modification of code files.

-Knut also returns Tree-sitter query results in some of its high-level methods.
+Knut also returns Tree-sitter query results in many of its high-level methods.
 Usually in the form of the QueryMatch class.

 See the QueryMatch documentation for more details of how to use this class.